WPCloudDeploy/wp-cloud-deploy/README.md

 5.2.0
 ------
 * Tweak: WPAPP - Attempt to detect duplicate simultaneous runs of apt-get and send back warning for error log.
+* Tweak: WPAPP - Better handling of calculations related to transient expiration when an object cache is in use.

 5.1.1
 ------